-It might be the way you think about and treat yourself that has brought you here.
-Replaying awkward moments and conversations over and over …
+It might be the way others treat you or how you think about and treat yourself that has brought you here.

-One of the most important relationships we can develop in life, is the one we have with ourselves.
-But it is often the one we ignore most.
+One of the most profound determinants of how we experience our lives is how we feel about ourselves - our sense of self-worth.
+And so, the most important relationship we can develop in life is the one we have with ourselves.
+But, it is often the one we ignore most.

 In a trusting, therapeutic relationship, between you and your therapist, the healing process can unfold.
 Offering you space for self-exploration in which to better understand yourself, your patterns, and your inner world.
 You can develop a healthier connection to yourself which leads to healthier connections with others and life.